Let users change their photo and profile information

 Update profile editing

 Use the Directory page settings to manage user profile changes.
 You'll need Services - Directory - Settings privileges to change these settings.
 Login as a Super Admin, Services Admin, or with a custom role with these privileges to change the settings.

 From the Admin console Home page, go to Directory Directory settings.

-Check the Name checkbox to allow users to edit their profile name and nickname.
-Uncheck the box to disable user editing.
+Check Name to allow users to edit their profile name and nickname.

 If you uncheck Photo, a warning dialog appears to show that user profile and cover photos will be archived.
 The actual photos that were used aren't deleted.
 They are preserved in the user's Photos Archive, but they are no longer used as their profile or cover photo.